“The entire effort of artificial intelligence is essentially a fight against computers’ rigidity,” says Douglas Hofstadter.

 You have an arm injury, but want to travel in the comfort of your vehicle.
 Your fully-automated car drops you to your workplace with zero efforts on your part.

 Welcome to the magical world of AI!
-In this hastily transforming world of constant hustle-bustle, imperfection and time-lapse is frowned upon, and constant movement encouraged.
+In this hastily transforming world of constant hustle-bustle, there’s no room for imperfection and time-lapse.
 While perfection is a utopian concept for humans, and cannot be expected of mere mortals, this and more is certainly being achieved by our very own Frankenstein’s monsters – Artificial Intelligence.
 Over the past few years, AI has taken unbelievable precedence over various walks of our lives; from education and industries to household and hospitality.
 While OK Google, Siri and Alexa compete to provide you best-quality services (and some ROFL moments too!), hotel industries are now making use of robots to take orders and deliver food.

 But does the advent of AI threaten human intellect and agility in any way?
 Is the world becoming dangerously dependent on an external force?
 And have we worked so hard to build these artificial devices just so that we stop working?